 4 –> Uninstall

-After IME (SideCarFileDetectionManager) successfully determined that the Win32App isn’t already installed (ApplicationDetected: False), it can begin to check the Applicability.
+After IME (SideCarFileDetectionManager) successfully determines that the Win32App isn’t already installed (ApplicationDetected: False), it can begin to check the Applicability.

-By checking the applicability It will check the requirements you “could” have specified when you created the Win32app earlier on.
-For example which OS version you are requiring or the Required FreeSpace.
+By checking the applicability, It will check the requirements you “could” have specified when you created the Win32 app earlier on.
+For example, which OS version do you require or what is FreeSpace required?

 1.2.
 Downloading Phase

-When the applicability checks out, the IME can start downloading the intunewinfile (*.bin) from the Intune service (*.manage.microsoft.com) to the device.
+When the applicability checks out, the IME can download the intunewinfile (*.bin) from the Intune service (*.manage.microsoft.com) to the device.
 The file download will be placed in the C:\Program Files (x86)\Microsoft Intune Management Extension\Content\Incoming

 1.3.
 Decrypting and Verifying Phase

-C:\Program Files (x86)\Microsoft Intune Management Extension\Content\Staging\ and from the staging folder is will be unzipped to the c:\Windows\IMECache\GUID folder.
+C:\Program Files (x86)\Microsoft Intune Management Extension\Content\Staging\ and from the staging folder, it will be unzipped to the c:\Windows\IMECache\GUID folder.

 1.4.
 Installing Phase